SURAJ-SHARMA27/algoTest-assignment/README.md

 6. **Update Data from WebSocket (`ltpData`)**
    - Listens for incoming WebSocket data updates.
-   - For each update, checks the `contractMap` using the token.
+   - For each update, checks the `tokenMap` using the token.
    - Updates the respective row's `call_close` or `put_close` based on the `option_type` (CE for call, PE for put).